-In the third edition of our Side Hustle Series Cat Macnaughtan, Next Magazine Her Own Business Award nominee and creator of the massively popular card game Getting Lost Game, teaches us how tuning in to what the customer really wants is the key to success.
+In this edition of our Side Hustle Series Cat Macnaughtan, Next Magazine Her Own Business Award nominee and creator of the massively popular card game Getting Lost Game, teaches us how tuning in to what the customer really wants is the key to success.

 I didn’t plan to run a successful home business with a six figure turnover.
 I certainly didn’t plan to do it while raising three children and working 40 hours a week in my day job.
 But 18 months after saying to my husband James “I reckon we should make a game that gets people lost” that’s exactly where we are.